 For me, failures are not roadblocks that cannot be overcome.
 They’re hurdles.
 I tackled a few hurdles though, but I knew I could build the strength and endurance over time to be able to jump over again.

-As I got older, I would look up the scans she’d receive from her doctor, to understand her condition.
-Then, when I entered high school and understood Biology, my interest was enlivened.
+As I got older, I would look at the scans she’d receive from her doctor, to understand her condition.
+Then, when I entered high school and understood Biology, my interest was deepened.

 In high school, I didn’t do 8 hours of study every day per se, but I worked during class, and went beyond what was expected of me to ask my teachers questions.

 Truth be told, I didn’t try hard to excel at school.

 Near the end of high school, I became exhausted.
 For over a year, sleep was difficult as I grew used to waking up 8 times in one night.

 Despite receiving a 98.85 ATAR, I didn’t do my best.

 Yes, this mark was high, but medicine required a really high mark.
 Added to this fact was that I received a 56 in my UMAT.
 Here, I faced my first hurdle and with this came the hard learned lesson that I was cocky with my intelligence.

 Despite being told otherwise, I decided to study medical science.
 By choosing this pathway, I knew it would force me to dedicate myself to pursuing medicine.

 I went through the slow process of focusing on UMAT to receive 89, which was a 33-percentile increase from my first attempt.